-The Owl Ring resurfaced in Part Thirteen of the Return, ten hours since its last appearance, and thanks to DoppelCooper sending Ray Monroe’s soul to the red room as a message to Phillip Gerard (much the same way terrestrial mobsters send a severed finger in a box to their rivals), these three things are now fairly explicit:
+The Owl Ring resurfaced in Part 13 of the Return, ten hours since its last appearance, and thanks to DoppelCooper sending Ray Monroe’s soul to the Red Room as a message to Phillip Gerard (much the same way terrestrial mobsters send a severed finger in a box to their rivals), these three things are now fairly explicit:

 The next person wearing Owl Ring (skipping over the heavily implied President Eisenhower who once disappeared for 42 hours) is Richard Nixon.
 His ambitions were large and he rose all the way to the top of Nixon’s ambitions, which meant he became President of the United State of America.
 And we all know that as soon as that happened he unraveled more and more.
 It seems he lost the Ring or removed it sometime after the impeachment process began because Nixon was still well enough alive when we see the Ring on Teresa Banks’ finger.

-I suggest Teresa Banks was not wearing it long at all because her ambitions were not elevating her rapidly.
-I believe because she was already mixed up with Leland when the Ring appeared in her life that Bob killed her before the Ring could become a problem for him.
-And we won’t see her in the waiting room because she wasn’t wearing it when Leland killed her.
+I suggest Teresa Banks was not wearing it long at all because her ambitions were not elevating her rapidly in status.
+I believe because she was already mixed up with Leland when the Ring appeared in her life that BOB killed her before the Ring could become a problem for him.
+And we won’t see her in the Waiting Room because she wasn’t wearing it when Leland killed her.
 It was possibly under her trailer waiting for Chet Desmond to pick it up and disappear.
-DESMOND’s the guy we may see in the waiting room.
+Desmond’s the guy we may see in the Waiting Room.

-After Chet Desmond, we see MIKE, or Phillip Gerard, with the ring, and he actually wears it.
-He later gives it to Laura in the train car and it disappears again only to surface on Annie’s finger after the season two finale trip to the lodge, and then is taken by the nurse.
+After Chet Desmond, we see MIKE, or Phillip Gerard, with the Ring, and he actually wears it.
+He later gives it to Laura in the train car and it disappears again only to surface on Annie’s finger after the Season 2 finale trip to the Lodge, and then is taken by the nurse.